XSecurity/XSecurity/README.md

 - Merge the changes to 'master'
 - Close the issue.

-We greatly appreciate your pull request if you can make one.
-See some section (TBD) for more details.
+We greatly appreciate if you can do a pull request when fixing the bugs on your own.

 ##### LICENSE